You can use packages to quickly add design elements to a project, or keep elements of a design synchronized between projects and across teams.

 To install a package, open the Insert Menu, find the package that you would like to install, click on its name, then click Install.

-When the package has installed, click the Show button to view the package’s components.
+When the package has installed, click the Show button to view the package’s

 You can also find your installed package’s components by opening the Insert menu and clicking on Project Components.

 Packages are often considered to be similar to plug-ins.
-Although this be a fair comparison, they are used slightly differently.
+Although this is a fair comparison, they are used slightly differently.
 Where plug-ins often have a passive effect on the background, components from packages need to be inserted on to the canvas to be used.

-Because each component from a package is unique, their applications will always differ.
+Because each component from a package is unique, its applications will always differ.
 Make sure to read the description of the package to find more information about the use-case of the components in a package.

 When a package author publishes a new version of a package, you will receive a notification that package updates are available.
 Click Update to visit the package’s description.